luminide/luminide-templates/README.md

 # project-templates
-Project templates for use with cookiecutter
+Project templates for use with Luminide